 Picacho Mills Historic Trail is a 4 mile out and back trail located near Winterhaven, California.
-The trail is primarily used for hiking.
+The trail is rated as moderate and primarily used for walking and nature trips.

 Yuma and the Lower Colorado River region played just as significant role in the western expansion of our nation as the Lewis and Clark Expedition in 1804.
 A vast majority of the 1849 California Gold Rush Pioneers had to travel to and through Yuma as it was the narrowest crossing of the Colorado River in its time.
 Hundreds of thousands of pioneers and their families rode horses, wagons or simply walked from all points of our nation to explore and settle California via the Yuma Crossing.
 Some had no reason to look beyond Yuma and the mighty Colorado River to stake gold claims and wish for fortunes.